 Performance Expectations

-In performing his/her role, each Councillor and Committee member will:
+In performing their role, each Councillor and Committee member will:

-Promote the public interest in his/her contributions and in all discussions and decision-making.
+Promote the public interest in their contributions and in all discussions and decision-making.

 Direct all activities toward fulfilling the College’s objects as specified in the legislation.

-Comply with the provisions of the Regulated Health Professions Act, the Physiotherapy Act, the regulations made under these acts and the by-laws of the College.
+Comply with the provisions of the Regulated Health Professions Act, the Physiotherapy Act, the regulations made under these acts and the By-laws of the College.

-Conduct him/herself in a manner that respects the integrity of the College by striving to be fair, impartial and unbiased in his/her decision making.
+Conduct themself in a manner that respects the integrity of the College by striving to be fair, impartial and unbiased in their decision making.

 Refrain from engaging in any discussion with other Council or committee members that takes place outside the formal Council or committee decision making process and that is intended to influence the decisions that the Council or a committee makes on matters that come before it.

-Respect the power, authority and influence associated with his/her role and not misuse this for personal gain.
+Respect the power, authority and influence associated with their role and not misuse this for personal gain.

 Recognize, understand and respect the roles and responsibilities of Council, committees and staff and maintain respectful working relationships with other Council members, committee members and staff members.
 This includes acknowledging the appropriate authorities of the Registrar and the President.

-Acquire, apply and maintain knowledge of Council and committee policies, procedures, relevant legislation, College functions and current issues facing the College and the committees he/she participates in.
+Acquire, apply and maintain knowledge of Council and committee policies, procedures, relevant legislation, College functions and current issues facing the College and the committees they participates in.

-When personal circumstances may affect his/her ability to function objectively in his/her role, address the conflict situation by complying with the College by-laws that govern conduct in this situation by, as a minimum, declaring the conflict, abstaining from discussing or voting on the matter and removing oneself from the meeting.
+When personal circumstances may affect their ability to function objectively in their role, address the conflict situation by complying with the College by-laws that govern conduct in this situation by, as a minimum, declaring the conflict, abstaining from discussing or voting on the matter and removing oneself from the meeting.

-Maintain the confidentiality of information coming into his/her possession in keeping with the provisions set out in the RHPA and the confidentiality policies of the College.
+Maintain the confidentiality of information coming into their possession in keeping with the provisions set out in the RHPA and the confidentiality policies of the College.

 Maintain appropriate decorum during all Council and committee meetings by adhering to the rules of order adopted by the Council.